Joohansson/keytools/README.md

 `cd keytools`\
 `npm install`

-### Test application
 Create an empty file in the src folder called rpc.js.
 It usually contains credentials for connecting to the RPC server and that is not shared publicly.
-You will not be able to use the Network Inspector tool or read RPC data in off-chain signing without these credentials or setting up your own RPC server.
+However, you will not be able to use the Network Inspector tool or read RPC data in off-chain signing without these credentials or setting up your own RPC server.
+The file is needed to build the app.
+Syntax of the file:
+`export const RPC_SERVER = 'https://myApiServer/'`
+`export const RPC_LIMIT = 'Message when blocked by the API.'` `export const RPC_CREDS = 'username:password'`

+### Test application
 `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.